kubernetes/enhancements/keps/sig-storage/20190120-execution-hook-design.md

 ```

 In the ExecutionHookStatus object, there is a list of ContainerExecutionHookStatus for all selected containers in the pods, each ContainerExecutionHookStatus represents the state of the hook on a specific container.

-The ActionSucceed field is a summary status field to indicate the final status of the Action in the hook after the commands are run on all selected containers.
-If not set, this field is nil, meaning the hook controller still needs to wait for the Action commands to finish running on all containers.
-If set, either true or false, it means the Action commands have finished running (or timeout) on all containers.

 Here is the definition of HookAction: